sourcegraph/handbook/content/departments/engineering/dev/tools/scaletesting.md

 ### Scale the infrastructure down when not in use

-To stop the `DevInfra` compute instance when it is not in use, run the following:
+To stop the `DevX` compute instance when it is not in use, run the following:

-`gcloud compute instances stop DevInfra --zone us-central1-a --project sourcegraph-scaletesting`
+`gcloud compute instances stop devx --zone us-central1-a --project sourcegraph-scaletesting`

 or to start it:

-`gcloud compute instances start DevInfra --zone us-central1-a --project sourcegraph-scaletesting`
+`gcloud compute instances start devx --zone us-central1-a --project sourcegraph-scaletesting`

 ### Pods in `CrashLoopBackOff` due to failed migration